JooHyunPark-JP/HealthFusion/README.md

 **HealthFusion** is an Android application that allows users to track and manage their health.
 Users can log their workouts, set goals, and visualize data through charts and statistics.
 This project leverages the latest Android technologies, including Jetpack Compose, Firebase, Coroutines, Flow, Hilt, and Room Database.
 The app ensures smooth performance with real-time data synchronization between local storage (Room Database) and the cloud (Firebase Firestore), allowing users to manage their data even when offline.

-While the app currently focuses on workout tracking, future updates will include features for diet and sleep management.
+While the app currently focuses on workout tracking, future updates will include diet and sleep management features.

 ## Features